 Martin Smuts is an Engineer within the Openserve Engineering Centre of Excellence.
 He has been involved with SATNAC for more than five years and is currently the Technical Programme Committee Chairperson.
 He holds an PhD in Computer Science from the Nelson Mandela University.

-Tapiwa Chindeka is an Engineer within the Openserve Engineering Centre of Excellence.
+Tapiwa Chindeka is an Engineer within the Openserve Engineering Centre of Excellence and performs the role of IT Solution Architect for Openserve.
 She holds an MSc in Computer Science from Rhodes University and previously presented a full paper at SATNAC (2019).
 Tapiwa is the Social Media Coordinator for SATNAC.